JerryDHiggins/TaskListServer/README.md

 - GET and PUT endpoints tested for not found as appropriate
 - Invalid schema passed in body of POSTs to test correct status
 - PUT functions tested with intentional duplicates
-- Database taken offline then restarted to test
+- Database taken offline then restarted to test error functionality and reconnect logic
-- Database restart and auto reconnect

 ### TODO:
 - Automated unit tests using Karma